briandrum/codes.forchagrin.com/_chapters/chapter-301-definitions.md

 ### 301.162   Highway traffic signal

-“Highway traffic signal”means a power-operated traffic control device by which traffic is warned or directed to take some specific action.
-“Highway traffic signal” does not include a power-operated sign, steadily illuminated pavement markers, warning light, or steady burning electric lamp.
+"Highway traffic signal"means a power-operated traffic control device by which traffic is warned or directed to take some specific action.
+"Highway traffic signal" does not include a power-operated sign, steadily illuminated pavement markers, warning light, or steady burning electric lamp.
 (ORC 4511.01(MMM))